oicr-gsi/pinery-reports/docs/BisqueProjectsStatusReport.md

 ## Options

-This report requires a comma-separated list of projects (short names) to report on.
+This report may accept a comma-separated list of projects (short names) to report on.
+If no list of projects is provided, the report will query Pinery (live) for a list of active projects, and will report on these.

 ## Generate